-Is this down alternative comforter a real value, and will it be a good fit for you?
-Read on for my full review.
+To find out if this down alternative comforter is a real value, read on for my full review.

-- You need a cold weather comforter.
-Considering its lighter weight, I didn’t expect this comforter to be super insulating.
-However, after trying it out for many cold nights, I found this comforter kept me very warm.
-If you need something for those colder months, the Linenspa could work for you.
+- People who need a cold-weather comforter.
+Considering its lighter weight, I didn’t expect this comforter to be super insulating, however, after trying it out for many cold nights, I found this comforter kept me very warm.
+For those who need something for those colder months, the Linenspa should be a good option.

-- You want a comforter that can also act as a duvet insert.
-If you want to use the Linenspa as a basic comforter, it is ready to use right out of the bag.
-However, if you prefer a duvet on your bed, this comforter can easily be placed within a duvet cover.
-The comforter features eight tabs around its outer edge.
-These will help secure the Linenspa firmly, so there is little shifting.
+- Those who want a comforter that can also act as a duvet insert.
+People you want to use the Linenspa as a basic comforter can use it right out of the bag but, if they prefer a duvet on their bed, this comforter can easily be placed within a duvet cover.
+The comforter features eight tabs around its outer edge, allowing the Linenspa to be secured firmly within a duvet cover.

-- You struggle with allergies.
-I deal with allergies, so one of the major issues I have with down comforters is the way they cause my eyes to water and provoke congestion.
-I had no such issues with the Linenspa.
-It has a hypoallergenic synthetic fill that doesn’t trap pollen and dust mites like a down comforter might.
+- People who struggle with allergies.
+I deal with allergies, so one of the major issues I have with down comforters is the way they cause my eyes to water and also provoke congestion.
+I had no such issues with the Linenspa because it has a hypoallergenic synthetic fill that doesn’t trap pollen and dust mites like a down comforter might.

 RELATED: Best Reviewed Comforters

-- You sleep hot.
+- Hot sleepers.
 While this comforter is advertised as an all-season comforter, I would say it is most likely too warm for the spring and summer months.
-Also, if you are prone to overheating while you sleep, the Linenspa is probably not the best choice for you.
+For those who are prone to overheating while you sleep, the Linenspa is probably not the best choice.
 I felt stuffy and sweaty under the comforter, especially on nights that weren’t very cold.

-- You want a soft, stand-alone comforter.
-This comforter is ready to go when you take it out of the package.
-However, it does have a rougher outer shell, so it may feel uncomfortable against your skin.
+- Those who want a soft, stand-alone comforter.
+This comforter is ready to go when it comes out of the package, but it does have a rougher outer shell and may feel uncomfortable against the skin.
 For this reason, some people may find it functions best as a duvet insert.

-- You prefer a lofty comforter.
-If you like a fluffy comforter with great loft, the Linenspa will probably not meet your needs.
-The synthetic microfill does not have much body, so the comforter could feel thin to you.
-If you want more loft, consider a down comforter or a heavier down alternative comforter.
+- Those who prefer a lofty comforter.
+People who like a fluffy comforter with great loft might not feel like the Linenspa meets your needs.
+The synthetic microfill does not have much body, and the comforter could feel thin.
+Those who want more loft should consider a down comforter or a heavier down alternative comforter.